 In response to the nationwide college debt crisis, we provide, financial education workshops, assistance with tuition, room and board, and other approved educational expenses.
 We hope to expand our Service, Invest, and Forward mantra to other colleges and universities in the U.S.

-Dr. Mary McCleod Bethune said in her last will and testament: I leave you finally a responsibility to our young people.
+Dr. Mary McLeod Bethune said in her last will and testament: I leave you finally a responsibility to our young people.
 As graduates of Bethune-Cookman University, INTL Scholarship seeks to serve as a source of encouragement to aspire today’s students to greatness.
 Our hope is that no one is ever turned away from any college or university because of monetary restraints.